Fingerprint Scanning and Comparison

 Results Exploration

-After the fingerprint check has been successfully performed, the result of the comparison in the Test Application is demonstrated by the corresponding Fingerprint indicator in the Results panel:
+After the fingerprint check has been successfully performed, the Fingerprint indicator in the Results panel shows the comparison result:

 The detailed comparison result can be obtained either in XML, TXT, PDF, or JSON format (if the corresponding setting is specified in the Options dialog, Results tab).

-Additionally, the comparison results are also obtainable from the RegulaReader.READERDEMO COM object, by calling the CheckReaderResult method with eRPRM_ResultType.RPRM_ResultType_FingerPrints result type as a parameter.
+The comparison results are also available from the RegulaReader.READERDEMO COM object, by calling the CheckReaderResult method with eRPRM_ResultType.RPRM_ResultType_FingerPrints result type as a parameter.
 In this case, the RPRM_ResultType_FingerPrint_Comparison fingerprint comparison results contain the concrete similarity values in percent.